Henry Docwra, 1st Baron Docwra of Culmore: Founder of Derry

-Docwra's reputation as "the founder of Derry" rests on his early attempts to develop Derry as a city, although in the short term his efforts came to nothing, as it was burnt to the ground in 1608.
+Docwra's reputation as "the founder of Derry" rests on his early attempts to develop Derry as a city, although in the short term his efforts came to nothing, as the nascent settlement was burnt to the ground in 1608.

 Docwra had hoped that his services to the Crown in the Nine Years' War would produce rich rewards, and he seems to have set his heart on being created Lord President of Ulster; but he had never been popular, even it seems with his own soldiers.
 His career was further damaged by a quarrel with Sir Arthur Chichester, the strong-minded Lord Deputy of Ireland.
 Also, he lacked powerful friends at court, where he was regarded as something of a nuisance.
 It was said that there was nothing which the Queen and her Council dreaded more than yet another verbose letter from Docwra, angrily replying to any criticism of his conduct; and despite his later military success, a certain reputation for timidity and indecision remained with him.
 The old closeness to Essex was held against him, quite unfairly since it was universally agreed that he had played no part in the rebellion.
 Sir Robert Cecil eventually decided not to trouble the Queen with his letters, and so far as possible, he was simply ignored.
 He took the appointment of a Muster Master for Derry without his approval or advice being asked as a personal insult, quarrelling bitterly with Humphrey Covet, the first Master, and even more sharply with his successor Reynolds.

 He had to be content with being appointed the first provost and 'Governor of Londonderry and Culmore'.
 The city's first charter empowered him to hold markets and a fair.
 It was his duty to appoint the sheriffs, the recorder and the justices of the peace and to hold a county court.

 Docwra was beginning to tire of life in Ireland, although he did not return to England until 1608.
 In 1606 he was bought out of his public offices by Sir George Paulet, whose relations with the Irish leaders of Ulster, and particularly the ruler of Inishowen, Sir Cahir O'Doherty, whose loyalty Docwra had sought to win, were far less amicable.

 During O'Doherty's subsequent rising in 1608, O'Doherty's foster-father Phelim Reagh MacDavitt killed Paulet in battle and Derry was burned.
 Docwra's policy of seeking to conciliate the leading Gaelic nobles of Ulster was now utterly discredited.
 He was accused of neglect of duty and undue leniency towards the native Irish, and retired to England in temporary disgrace.
 Following the Flight of the Earls, and the O'Doherty rebellion, the English Crown no longer saw any advantage in conciliating the chieftains of Ulster: Docwra's Irish allies were ruined, and many of them, including Donnell O'Cahan, Niall Garve O'Donnell, and his son Neachtain, died as prisoners in the Tower of London.